jcolag/entropy-arbitrage/2025-11-06-preemptive-strike.md

 It didn't take long for "Federation citizens" to go from evolved beyond violence to not minding if somebody takes the lives of a bunch of Cardassians.
 Or perhaps they haven't grown out of violence, like I've said all through the series.

-Also, Santos may look familiar, as portrayed by [William Thomas, Jr.](https://en.wikipedia.org/wiki/William_Thomas_Jr.), who at the time people knew from his recurring role in the final season of **The Cosby Show**, but also had a much broader career that doesn't require us to deal with Bill Cosby at all...including **Cop Rock**.
+Also, Santos may look familiar, as portrayed by {% wiki William_Thomas_Jr.|William Thomas, Jr.|en %}, who at the time people knew from his recurring role in the final season of **The Cosby Show**, but also had a much broader career that doesn't require us to deal with Bill Cosby at all...including **Cop Rock**.

  > **KALITA**: Did you kill that Cardassian soldier?

-Because we'll see her a couple more times before we wrap up this project, [Shannon Cochran](https://en.wikipedia.org/wiki/Shannon_Cochran) plays Kalita, and also shows up often enough that you might recognize her.
+Because we'll see her a couple more times before we wrap up this project, {% wiki Shannon_Cochran|Shannon Cochran|en %} plays Kalita, and also shows up often enough that you might recognize her.

  > **RO**: There are rumors that the Cardassians are supplying their colonists with biogenic weapons.